uuuuuvika/Minishell/README.md

 ## To fix for Evaluation Sheet:
 - [x] Change path thing.
 It needs to run with `bin/ls`, check for relative and absolute paths
 - [x] Try `unset PATH` Commands with relative or absolute paths will stop working. export PATH=/bin  will allow some commands to work again
-- [ ] Set the $PATH to a multiple directory value directory1:directory2 and ensure that directories are checked in order from left to right. :cat:
+- [x] Set the $PATH to a multiple directory value directory1:directory2 and ensure that directories are checked in order from left to right.
 ---
 - [x] Run: `''` and  `' '` fix it, it works with double quotes but not single quotes
 - [x] Test only spaces or tabs